dwave-examples/nurse-scheduling/README.rst

    even work schedules.

 This demo seeks to obtain reasonable results for a nurse schedule, based on INH's model.
-Our implementation attempts to find a schedule for a number N of nurses and a number D of days that satisfies the following conditions:
+Our implementation attempts to find a schedule for a number ``n_nurses`` of nurses and a number ``n_days`` of days that satisfies the following conditions:

 * One, and only one, nurse has been assigned to each day (hard shift constraint)